SpelmanCIS123/GradeAvgGUIExt/README.md

 # Grade Averaging GUI

 ## Instructions
-- Write a program that will create a GUI that will add a 4th test grade and display their letter grade.
+- Write a program that will create a GUI that will add a 4th test grade to the existing code and display their letter grade.
 - The entry boxes for the test grades should have labels
 - The average and letter should display on the main window